Hope and healing for the betrayed partner after affairs and infidelity

 Underneath all of it, what you keep coming back to is: I don’t want to be divorced.
 But I also don’t want to be married to someone who isn’t who I thought they were.
 At this point, you can’t picture yourself doing either one.

-Learn more about online partner betrayal trauma therapy by watching the video here…
+Find out if betrayal trauma therapy is right for you by watching the video here…

-You trust your own judgment again.
+• You trust your own judgment again.
 You make a decision about your marriage, your finances, or your living situation, and you don’t need to run it past three friends and your sister to make sure you’re not crazy.
 The fog of “what if I’m wrong about everything” clears, and you can see your options clearly enough to choose.
 The intrusive thoughts that have been telling you not to trust your partner, not to trust yourself, that you’re going to make a permanent mistake, lose their authority.
 You can recognize them as betrayal-driven, not as truth, and they don’t dictate what you do next.

-You have bandwidth to spend on the people you love.
+• You have bandwidth to spend on the people you love.
 Your daughter tells you about her math test on Friday afternoon, and instead of “how was it, mm-hm, that’s great,” you’re listening.
 As she’s talking, you notice she’s gotten taller.
 If you’re rebuilding your relationship, you can sit across from your partner and have the hard conversation without feeling like you’re going to throw up.
 If you’re leaving or if your partner left, you can sleep through your first night in the new place without staring at the ceiling, mentally replaying every sign you missed.

 The facts don’t disappear, and you will still remember what happened.
 There could still be a conversation you’ve been putting off for weeks, a mediation agreement, or choosing a couples therapist in front of you.